Olfactory receptor neuron: Desensitization

 The olfactory receptor neuron has a fast working negative feedback response upon depolarization.
 When the neuron is depolarizing, the CNG ion channel is open allowing sodium and calcium to rush into the cell.
-The influx of calcium begins a cascade of events within the cell.
-Calcium first binds to calmodulin to form CaM.
-CaM will then bind to the CNG channel and close it, stopping the sodium and calcium influx.
-CaMKII will be activated by the presence of CaM, which will phosphorylate ACIII and reduce cAMP production.
-CaMKII will also activate phosphodiesterase, which will then hydrolyze cAMP.
-The effect of this negative feedback response inhibits the neuron from further activation when another odor molecule is introduced.
+Calcium entering through the CNG channels then promotes adaptation through several feedback pathways.
+Ca^{2+} binds to calmodulin, and the resulting Ca^{2+}–calmodulin complex reduces the sensitivity of the CNG channel, limiting further sodium and calcium influx.
+CaMKII, activated by Ca^{2+}–calmodulin, can phosphorylate ACIII and reduce cAMP production, while phosphodiesterases degrade cAMP.
+Together these mechanisms reduce the neuron's responsiveness during sustained or repeated stimulation.

 Number of distinguishable odors

-A widely publicized study suggested that humans can detect more than one trillion different odors.
+A widely publicized study suggested that humans can discriminate more than one trillion olfactory stimuli.
 This finding has been disputed.
 Critics argued that the methodology used for the estimation was fundamentally flawed, showing that applying the same argument for better-understood sensory modalities, such as vision or audition, leads to wrong conclusions.
-Other researchers have also showed that the result is extremely sensitive to the precise details of the calculation, with small variations changing the result over dozens of orders of magnitude, possibly going as low as a few thousand.
+Other researchers argued that the formula used actually yields an upper bound rather than the lower bound reported, so the calculation supports "at most" one trillion, and is extremely sensitive to the precise details of the calculation, with small variations changing the result over tens of orders of magnitude, possibly going as low as a few thousand.
 The authors of the original study have argued that their estimate holds as long as it is assumed that odor space is sufficiently high-dimensional.